Mithun Chowdhury

 Mithun Chowdhury Mithun (born 10 February 1989) is a Bangladeshi footballer who last played as a striker for Farashganj SC in the Bangladesh Championship League.
 He also represented the Bangladesh national team and made his international debut in 2009.
 He captained the U23 team against Kuwait in 2012 Olympic Football Qualifiers.
-In 2014 FIFA World Cup Football Qulifiers, his maiden international goal broke the deadlock of the match against Lebanon in second half in a memorable 2–0 win at Dhaka.
-On 16 June 2014, Mithun scored 5 goals in a single match against for Sheikh Russel KC against newly promoted side Uttar Baridhara Club, in the 2013–14 Bangladesh Premier League.
+In 2014 FIFA World Cup Football Qualifiers, his maiden international goal broke the deadlock of the match against Lebanon in the second half in a memorable 2–0 win at Dhaka.
+On 16 June 2014, Mithun scored 5 goals in a single match for Sheikh Russel KC against the newly promoted Uttar Baridhara Club, in the 2013–14 Bangladesh Premier League.